πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Stack overflow

-Without a base case, recursion never ends.
-The stack is exhausted and the program crashes.
+Without a base case, recursion never stops.
+The stack gets exhausted and your program crashes.

 Performance

-Recursion that repeats the same computation is inefficient.
-Consider memoization (caching results) or rewriting as a loop.
+Recursion that repeats the same work over and over is inefficient.
+Consider memoization (caching results) or rewriting it as a loop.

 Where recursion shines

-Tree traversal, divide-and-conquer (like merge sort), and problems that match mathematical induction.
+Tree traversal, divide-and-conquer algorithms (like merge sort), and any problem that fits the pattern of mathematical induction.

 int mystery(int n) {